We’re here for you during these uncertain times. Our support team is always available - contact us anytime, 24/7!

 You should note that not all traffic violations are created equal, and some may not qualify for removal.
 Before signing up, check out these Texas state requirements you must meet:

 There are no special circumstance reprieves, unfortunately, so you'll have to meet all requirements.
 On top of that, approval needs to come from a judge before taking the course.
 Signing up before this approval can void the certificate of completion.
+If you need help determining if your ticket qualifies, you can ask the judge in court or contact their office directly.

 After you confirm that you meet the qualifications, you will be able to complete the following steps for ticket dismissal relatively quickly.
 With the green light to proceed, you bring the court all the defensive driving court documents they need to approve.